An improved quasi-reversibility method for a terminal-boundary value multi-species model with white Gaussian noise: Acknowledgments

 \section{Acknowledgments}

-V.A.K thanks Thieu Thi Kim Thoa (Gran Sasso Science Institute, Italy and Karlstad, Sweden) for fruitful discussions during the completion of the manuscript.
+V.A.K thanks Thi Kim Thoa Thieu (Gran Sasso Science Institute, Italy and Karlstad University, Sweden) for fruitful discussions during the completion of the manuscript.
 V.A.K thanks Prof. Loc Nguyen (North Carolina, USA) for the hospitality he provided.